 Monet, the French Impressionist painter, was concerned more with shape (mass) than with line.
-In this painting is an example of counterchange, meaning areas of dark on light, near areas of light on dark, in the leaves and sky.
-The Impressionists also were more interested in color than in line or value.
+In this painting is an example of counterchange, meaning areas of dark on light, near areas of light on dark, as seen in the areas of the shadows on the ground (violet shadows on the sand ground).
+The Impressionists also were more interested in color than in value.

 This Rembrandt self-portrait is more based on values (lights and darks) than with color.
 Also, it shows how the areas of the painting are not separated by hard contours, but that the forms are more "open" to one another, i.e., "flow into" one another easily.

-In this early work by Cezanne, before he worked with the Impressionists, shows the use of strong colors and contrasts, including the use of black.
+In Cezanne's early work before he worked with the Impressionists, he used strong colors and contrasts, including the use of black.
 In Impressionism, black was not used as much as previously, because with the new flat picture surface of the Impressionists, black would tend to create a "hole" in the painting (go back in deep space).